Crime Traveller

 A spokesperson for the hotel chains denied their employees ignored obvious signs that victims were subjected to forced prostitution while staying in their hotels.

-Members of Texas legislature joined the fray to introduce bills to hopefully stem the tide of exploited victims.
+Members of the Texas legislature joined the fray to introduce bills to hopefully stem the tide of exploited victims.
 Texas Senate Bill 498, was written last year and filed on January 29, 2019, by Senators Joan Huffman and Carol Alvarado.
 Bill 498 was designed to hold landlords, including third-party individuals who sub-lease buildings and real estate owners for failure to stop trafficking on their premises.

 Unfortunately, for advocates and law enforcement, the bill made it to the Senate but it didn’t quite pass due to the ending of the legislative session.
 Once Bill 498 is re-introduced in 2020 advocates say they will push to have it officially passed.